-This eLearning Module has one session that can be taken on your own schedule.
 This module discusses the importance of culture and making a commitment to cultural competence to support a child or youth's well-being.
-You will start this by thinking about and recognizing your own culture, as well as by learning and reflecting on your cultural biases.
-This module reviews ways you, as a caregiver, can provide a home that promotes a child or youth's culture, and reviews ways to manage the diversity of children and youth in your home.
+Caregivers will start by thinking about and recognizing their own culture, as well as by learning and reflecting on any cultural biases they may hold.
+This module reviews ways a caregiver can provide a home that promotes a child or youth's culture, and reviews ways to manage the diversity of children and youth in the home.
 The best ways to learn information about a child or youth's culture are discussed as well as the different ways to support the child or youth to maintain connections to their culture and community.
 Other important topics that are discussed include ways to avoid stereotyping a child or youth's culture, as well as supporting them when they face discrimination and racism.